shaan-alam/martian-night-vscode-theme/README.md

 <h1>Contributing</h1>

-1. Clone this repo and open in VS Code
+1. Fork & Clone this repo and open in VS Code
-2. Open run `View → Run`
-3. Click `Launch Extension`.
+2. Press F5 to start the debugger.
 This will open up another VS Code Editor
-4. Make changes to `Martian Night-color-theme.json`.
+3. Make changes to `Martian Night-color-theme.json`, `Martian Night (Italics)-color-theme.json`, or `Martian Night (Bold)-color-theme.json` to make changes to the respective version of the theme.
 You will see changes reflected in the other editor that opened in step 3.
+4. Open a Pull Request.

 <h1>Supported languages</h1>